-Colonoscopies are considered the gold standard when it comes to colon cancer screening.
-Other types of screenings such as fecal occult blood tests or barium enemas can simply detect cancer.
-A colonoscopy is the only screening that can both detect and prevent colon cancer.
-During your colonoscopy, your doctor can find and remove polyps before they have a chance to turn into cancer.
-That lowers your risk of developing colon cancer.
+Colonoscopy is the preferred method for colon cancer screening because colon cancer can be both detected and removed during the same procedure.
+Other types of screening can detect the presence of cancer cells, but a positive test result means a follow-up colonoscopy will be needed.
+A quality colonoscopy is the only screening that can both detect and prevent colon cancer.
+During your colonoscopy, your doctor can find and remove polyps (adenomas) before they have a chance to turn into cancer.

-A colonoscopy is the best screening method because it is the most comprehensive exam.
-It is also the only screening exam that can detect as well as treat colon cancer by removing cancerous polyps.
-It is estimated that between 60 to 90 percent of colon cancer deaths could be prevented if everyone over 50 chose to have a colonoscopy.
-That is 30,000 to 45,000 lives that could be saved!
-If you have never had a colonoscopy before, take a few moments to view some FAQs and find a treatment center near you.
+It is estimated that between 60 and 90 percent of colon cancer deaths could be prevented if everyone over 50 had colonoscopy screenings.
+If you are currently scheduled for a colonoscopy, read the colonoscopy prep instructions.
+If you have not yet scheduled a colonoscopy, take a few moments to view some FAQs and find a treatment center near you.